Built for clarity, not clicks

 Our Mission

-LayoffNext exists to give every person going through a job loss — or preparing for one — the clearest possible picture of what to do next.
-We believe that when people have access to good information, structured steps, and the right tools, they navigate transitions far better than when they're searching in a panic.
+LayoffNext is an independent educational resource built to organize practical layoff preparation and recovery information in one place.
+We believe that when people have access to good information, structured steps, and clear tools, they navigate transitions far better than when they're searching in a panic.

 We are not a job board.
 We are not a recruiter.
-We are not a paid subscription service.
-We are a resource hub that earns trust by being honest, structured, and genuinely useful.
+We are not a law firm or a financial advisor.
+We are an educational resource that aims to earn trust by being honest, structured, and genuinely useful — and by being clear about what we are not.

 Who LayoffNext Is For